 - 6 cloves garlic, lightly crushed

-- 2-3 Thai green chilies, slit lengthwise
+- 2-3 green chilies

-- 1 cinnamon stick, broken down
+- 1 whole cinnamon stick

 - 4 cups water

-- 1 tablespoon kosher salt
+- 1 tablespoon salt

-- 1 lemon, thinly sliced, to garnish
+- 1 lemon, for garnish

-- 1 cup cilantro, chopped, to garnish
+- 1 cup cilantro, finely chopped, for garnish

-- Nutrition Disclosure: The nutritional information shown is an estimate provided by an online nutrition calculator.
+- The nutritional information shown is an estimate provided by an online nutrition calculator.
 It should not be considered a substitute for professional advice.